 Fifteen public advisors were recruited to complete diaries from across the ARC NWC – advisors are members of the public who provide support to ARC NWC research, and live across the region.

 A total of 115 diaries were completed and 114 weekly telephone contacts were made over the 8 weeks.
 A focus group was also conducted with participants exploring their experience of using diary methods.

 The findings are now being written upon the following topics

 - Effects on mental wellbeing such as the distress and anxiety caused by social separation.
 The positive ways that people have coped with the challenges of lockdown are also captured in the diaries.

-- Experiences of lockdown such as observations on social distancing in neighbourhoods and how the relaxation of the lockdown rules were interpreted
+- Experiences of lockdown such as observations on social distancing in neighbourhoods and how the relaxation of the lockdown rules was interpreted

 - Experiences of accessing usual care provision for underlying health conditions or carer support